 Sometimes landing a top payroll job requires moving to another area.
 Finding the right city depends on your priorities.
-To help you weigh your options, Robert Half has put together a comprehensive list of all U.S. major cities — ranked by factors such as career prospects, quality of life, cost of living and cultural diversity.
+To help you weigh your options, Robert Half has put together a list of 25 U.S. major cities to compare career prospects — ranked by factors such as career prospects, quality of life, cost of living and cultural diversity.
 If you’re in a position to relocate, doing so could give your professional and personal life a boost.

 5. A compatible culture